kawansoft/AceQL.Client/README.md

 ### **Please go to the new AceQL C# SDK Project: https://github.com/kawansoft/AceQL.Client2**.

-*(This AceQL C# Client SDK v5.5 is deprecated, as it was built as a Portable Class Library.
+*(This AceQL C# Client SDK v5.5 was built as a Portable Class Library and is not any more maintened.
 If you need to access the  AceQL C# Client SDK  v5.5 documentation and code, go to this branch: https://github.com/kawansoft/AceQL.Client/tree/5.5.
-The v5.5 package is still accessible on NuGet and will be maintained until December 2020, 31.)*
+The v5.5 package is still accessible on NuGet.*

 ------